pollfish/docs/s2s.md

 ### 5. Retrieving money to be earned

-You can easily retrieve through every callback how much money were earned in USD cents, by appending and earning param with name **cpa**.
+You can easily retrieve through every callback how much money were earned in USD cents, by appending and reading param with name **cpa**.

 ### 6. Securing your callback with signature